-The following travel guide is by Samantha Bangayan of What Little Things? – a blog about life in Huancayo, Peru.
+The following travel guide is by Samantha Bangayan, who lived in Huancayo, Peru.

 If you’re looking to take your travels off the beaten path, head up to Huancayo for a taste of authentic Andean culture.
 Huancayo is a city filled with history and tradition, known for its crafts, trekking and ruins.
 With more festivals than days of the year, you’ll find something to do and see year round.